alexanderhenderson/project-campfire/docs/journals/joyce.md

+## Tuesday, August 30, 2022
+Today we started divvying up the to do list a little more.
+James and I figured out how we wanted to differ the home pages we were building since I was doing the public facing one and he was doing the internal users/members facing one.
+We were stuck on authorization related things for awhile and are trying to see how we can connect Django's login functionality with the react front end since there's a bit of rerouting that needs to be done.

+## Monday, August 29, 2022
+Spent a lot of time debugging and trying to figure out why when we merge we seem to always have problems like a container coming down.
+Spent a lot of time fixing these errors and said we wouldn't delete anymore migration files.
+Since there were missing files, it was causing the containers to not run because one migration file depended on another missing one.

 ## Wednesday, August 23, 2022
 We spent a couple hours today debugging the model encoder that was written for us awhile ago.
 We tried to do a manual makeshift way but